sopzha/sopzha.github.io/content/posts/why.md

 1. **Become a stronger writer.**

 My education at MIT has benefited me in many ways.
 Improving my writing and communication skills is not one of them.
-While all students are required to take classes with some substantial writing component, I completed these classes during my first and second years of college, and found no incentive to continue pursuing humanities classes at a technical institution as a computer science major.
+After completing the required writing-intensive classes, I found no incentive to continue pursuing related humanities classes at a technical institution as a computer science major.
 Combined with my regular use of ChatGPT this past year to complete my written assignments, I've noticed a considerable decline in my ability to express myself in English, both orally and in writing.

 I don't blame MIT for an incomplete education.
-I have multiple friends in the same institution who are apt writers and communicators.
 My discomfort with writing is largely due to my own lack of commitment to practice.
+Recently, however, I've felt a stronger urge to become a better writer.
+Not only will writing help me in my professional career and personal correspondences, I find it self-satisfying to be able to procure just the right word or phrase to capture a particular feeling.

 This blog is an attempt for me to address this problem.
 I hope through regularly blogging, I'm able to express my ideas in a way that is both